karolflont/FastTrack/README.md

 ## Installing

-You can istall CoffeeBreak on either:
+You can istall FastTrack on either:
 - a dedicated Windows based computer with PowerShell 5.1 installed
 - one of the servers, you're going to configure/manage using this module

 First option is the PREFERRED one, as some of the functions of this module trigger a mass reboot of managed hosts.
-Using these functions with CoffeeBreak module installed on one of the managed hosts can give undetermined results.
+Using these functions with FastTrack module installed on one of the managed hosts can give undetermined results.

-To install the CoffeeBreak module on your computer run CoffeeBreak.INSTALL.ps1 script from an elevated PowerShell prompt (Run as administrator).
+To install the FastTrack module on your computer run FastTrack.INSTALL.ps1 script from an elevated PowerShell prompt (Run as administrator).

-WARNING: Installing CoffeeBreak will add all hosts ("*") to the WSMan:\localhost\Client\TrustedHosts.
+WARNING: Installing FastTrack will add all hosts ("*") to the WSMan:\localhost\Client\TrustedHosts.
 If you already have some hosts defined as WSMan trusted hosts, you have to backup the WSMan:\localhost\Client\TrustedHosts configuration and restore it manually later, as uninstall srtipt will clear the WSMan:\localhost\Client\TrustedHosts.

-To uninstall the CoffeeBreak module on your computer run CoffeeBreak.UNINSTALL.ps1 script from an elevated PowerShell prompt (Run as administrator).
+To uninstall the FastTrack module on your computer run FastTrack.UNINSTALL.ps1 script from an elevated PowerShell prompt (Run as administrator).

 ---

 ## Usage

-Check CoffeeBreak.SAMPLE.ps1 for sample usage of this module.
+Check FastTrack.SAMPLE.ps1 for sample usage of this module.

 ---